Interactively shaping robot behaviour with unlabeled human instructions: Results in simulation

 \subsection{Interaction load}

-To evaluate the cost of our method in terms of interaction load, we measure the total amount of required teaching signals, as described in Section \ref{load-definition}.
-We compare the cost of using unlabeled instructions in addition to evaluative feedback with respect to only using evaluative feedback.
+To evaluate the cost of our method in terms of interaction load, we measure the total number of required teaching signals, as described in Section \ref{load-definition}.
+We assess the cost of using unlabeled instructions in addition to evaluative feedback with respect to only using evaluative feedback.
 We only consider the ideal case where all teaching signals are correct and not sparse.

-Table \ref{load} reports the maximum amount of required teaching signals over 1000 training sessions for both domains.
-Without using instructions, the teacher needs to provide at most 563 feedback for the object sorting domain and 693 feedback for maze navigation.
-With our framework, these numbers are reduced to 159 teaching signals for the object sorting domain ($81\%$ less feedback, $72\%$ less in total) and 227 teaching signals for maze navigation ($93\%$ less feedback, $67\%$ less in total).
-This demonstrates that our framework reduces the amount of evaluative feedback and the total amount of required teaching signals.
+Table \ref{load} reports the maximum number of required teaching signals over 1000 training sessions for both domains (see Fig. 5 in supplementary material).
+Without using instructions, the teacher needs to provide at most 563 feedback for the object sorting domain and 568 feedback for maze navigation.
+With our framework, these numbers are reduced to 159 teaching signals for the object sorting domain ($81\%$ fewer feedback, $72\%$ fewer teaching signals) and 227 teaching signals for maze navigation ($91\%$ fewer feedback, $60\%$ fewer teaching signals).
+This demonstrates that our framework reduces the number of evaluative feedback and the total number of required teaching signals.